wenbobao/PPiOS-Rename/README.md

 ```

 #### Symbol mapping file
 You can provide the path where utility will save symbol mapping.
-By default it’s symbols.json.
+By default it is named symbols.json.

 #####
 ```